kyma-project/test-infra/prow/scripts/cluster-integration/README.md

 │   └── reserve-ip-address.sh
 ├── kyma-gke-integration.sh # The purpose of this script is to install and test Kyma on real GKE cluster.
 ├── kyma-gke-nightly.sh # The purpose of this script is to create from master branch a long-lived GKE cluster.
 This cluster should be recreated once per day.
-└── kyma-gke-upgradeability.sh # The purpose of this script is to install last Kyma release on GKE cluster, upgrade it with current changes from master/PR/release branch and trigger Kyma testing script.
+└── kyma-gke-upgrade.sh # The purpose of this script is to install last Kyma release on GKE cluster, upgrade it with current changes from master/PR/release branch and trigger Kyma testing script.
 ```

-The main entry point for the entire pipeline is the `kyma-gke-integration.sh` script that invokes other helper scripts and CLI tools.
+The scripts at the root of the `cluster-integration` directory are used for Prow pipelines.
 The pipeline uses a toolset from the `Bootstrap` image defined in this repository.

 ### Required environment variables